EhoodGoren/dictionary/README.md

 # Dictionary-backend

-This project is an Express.js app, which is the back-end of a dictionary project.
+This repository contains an Express.js app, which is the back-end of a dictionary project.

 You can check the deployment on AWS S3, at this URL: